gathering/wannabe/README.md

 #### Production

-To use production setup make sure this line is uncommented in `.env` file:
+To use an example production setup uncommented this line in `.env` file:

 ```
 COMPOSE_FILE=docker-compose.yml:docker-compose.prod.yml